 UTIs are an infection of the urinary system and can affect the urethra, kidneys, or bladder.
 These infections occur when outside bacteria get into the urinary system and cause inflammation.
-Women are more likely to get these infections because their urethra (the tube that carries urine out of the body) is shorter and closer to the anus, where the presence of E.coli bacteria is more common.
+Women are more likely to get these infections because their urethra (the tube that carries urine out of the body) is shorter than that of the male, being only 4cm long, where the presence of E.coli bacteria is more common.

 a.
 Symptoms of UTIs

-Not all urinary tract infections cause symptoms and may look similar to other bladder conditions.
+Not all urinary tract infections cause symptoms and may look like other bladder conditions.
 Common symptoms can include: